-US stock indexes still treading water; bond yields climb
+Dow erases gain for 2017 as stocks fall, bond yields climb

 - Portions of Interstate 84, Interstate 90 closed in ice storm

-BINGE BUYING: Netflix jumped $7.68, or 5.8 percent, to $140.98 after the video-streaming service reported stronger fourth-quarter earnings than analysts expected and said that it added more customers during the quarter than ever before.
+“The stock market seems to be perched like a tightrope walker, balanced on the center, but there are a couple hundred-pound weights on each end of the balancing pole,” says Rich Weiss, senior portfolio manager at American Century.

-BANK BLUES: Bank of New York Mellon, BB&T and KeyCorp had some of the biggest drops in the S&P 500 after reporting their fourth-quarter earnings before the market opened.
+Even with all those uncertainties, the market has remained relatively calm.
+The S&P 500 hasn’t had a day where it’s swung by 1 percent, either up or down, since early December.
+And the VIX index, which professional investors use to measure nervousness of the market, is still about 50 percent lower than where it was a year ago.
+“Irrational complacency,” Weiss says.

-TREASURY YIELDS: Bond yields continued their march higher, and the 10-year Treasury yield rose to 2.47 percent from 2.43 percent late Wednesday.
+YIELDS UP: Bond yields continued their march higher, and the 10-year Treasury yield rose to 2.47 percent from 2.43 percent late Wednesday.
 Yields have generally been climbing since Election Day on expectations that President-elect Donald Trump’s policies will spur more inflation and economic growth.
-The 10-year yield is still below its perch above 2.60 percent that it reached in mid-December, but it’s still well above the 2.09 percent yield it was at a year ago.
+The 10-year yield is still below its perch above 2.60 percent that it reached in mid-December, but it’s well above the 2.09 percent yield it was at a year ago.

-DIVIDEND DROPS: Higher yields may lure income investors back to bonds and away from high-dividend stocks.
-That hurts utility stocks and real-estate investment trusts, which carry some of the biggest dividend yields.
-The two sectors were among the worst performers of the 11 that make up the S&P 500 index.
-Real-estate investment trusts lost 0.9 percent.
+Reports have shown that the U.S. economy has been improving recently, and the latest on Thursday showed encouraging signs for the housing and labor markets.

-ECONOMIC REPORTS: The U.S. economy continues to hum along.
-Reports released Thursday indicated strength in the labor and housing markets.
 The fewest number of workers sought unemployment claims last week in 43 years, a sign that corporate layoffs are subsiding.

 A separate report showed that homebuilders broke ground on more new homes in December, capping a solid 2016 for the industry.
 Developers began work on the most new homes and apartments since 2007.